Bartlesville Radio » News » Bartlesville Man Charged With Third-Degree Burglary

 Brian McSweeney

-A Bartlesville man is facing multiple felony charges after allegedly breaking into multiple cars.
+A Bartlesville man is facing a felony charge after allegedly stealing a car battery.

-42-year-old John Wright was charged on Monday with three counts of third-degree burglary.
+48-year-old Jordon Roach III was charged on Monday with third-degree burglary.
+Roach III also faces a misdemeanor charge of domestic abuse by assault and battery.

-According to the Washington County District Attorney's Office, Wright allegedly broke into a 2006 Saturn Vue, a 2008 Chevrolet Cobalt and a 2007 Honda Accord on May 1.
-Property was allegedly stolen from each vehicle.
+According to the Bartlesville Police Department, Roach III allegedly assaulted a victim by grabbing their arms and pinning them down.
+Authorities allegedly located bruising on the victim's arms in the shape of handprints.
+Roach III allegedly stole the victim's car battery out of their car.

 « Back to News